husyn/husyn.dev/_posts/2021-01-01-facts-why-aws-is-cheap.markdown

 ## Startup Program / AWS Activate

 AWS specially love startups, not only they might be next Netflix app but it's all free promotion and adoption of AWS.
-A startup can get upto $100,000 in AWS credits.
+A startup can get up to $100,000 in AWS credits.
 More details [here][aws-startup].

 ## Reserve Instances

 If the application is compute intensive or just require stable EC2 instances then [Reserving instances][aws-ri] for 1 or 3 years is a good idea to save some bucks.
-It is upto 72% cheaper then on-demand (utility) price.
+It is up to 72% cheaper then on-demand (utility) price.

 ## Savings Plan

-[Savings plan][savings-plan] is similar to Reserved Instances where the purchase is not based on server per yera but $ per hour.
+[Savings plan][savings-plan] is similar to Reserved Instances where the purchase is not based on server per year but $ per hour.

 ## Spot Instances

 The magic behind the AWS on-demand capacity is _Redundancy_!
-But it also means that resource utilisation is not optimal most of the time.
+But it also means that resource utilization is not optimal most of the time.
 This extra capacity is available to the consumers via [SPOT Instances][spot-instances].

 ## AWS Lightsail

 Not every application is using Microservices Architecture.
-Infact majority of the web is working on PHP language and 35% is just [WordPress][wordpress-statistics].
-To setup such server should not take few clicks and few mintues.
+In fact majority of the web is working on PHP language and 35% is just [WordPress][wordpress-statistics].
+To setup such server should not take few clicks and few minutes.
 That's what LightSail does!
 It has lot of templates to create servers with a fixed pricing model.
 LightSail is perfect entry point to the cloud for lot of users.

 ## Economy of Scale